 I believe that the plight of Negros from Hacienda System to Free Market Capitalism is still a long way, though there have been praiseworthy improvements in the past.
 As a believer of Austrian Economics, I would say the Feudalism/Merchantilism has never and will never be sustainable for our island, but thank God that the free market, education and other multiple factors are being pushed through by our leaders.

-Satellite Map of The Ruins Mansion
+Maps and Architecture of The Ruins Mansion

 - The Ruins Mansion Structure